Harvesting tea near Kayonza Tea Factory in southwestern Uganda

 Kayonza tea factory is owned by the 7,466 smallholder tea farmers that deliver their tea to the company

-Solidaridad’s East and Central Africa office brought in tea experts from Solidaridad India to assess whether Kayonza’s yields warranted a second factory.
-They also ensured projected machinery costs were realistic.
+To support Kayonza to become investment ready, Solidaridad East and Central Africa brought in tea experts from Solidaridad India.
+They assessed whether Kayonza’s yields warranted a second factory and ensured projected machinery costs were realistic.
 Using sophisticated financial modelling, Solidaridad then worked with Kayonza’s management team to develop the business plan and investment proposition, before introducing the project to potential investors.

 Oikocredit is investing USD 3.15 million in the tea factory.
 The impact investor’s due diligence started in March 2019 and the deal finalized in September.
 The groundbreaking ceremony for construction of the factory to begin is scheduled for the third week of January 2020.